saroj3k/terraform-openshift4-aws/README-IBM-Orig.md

 The terraform code in this repository supports 3 installation modes:

 - External facing cluster in a private network: ![External Open](img/openshift_aws_external.png)
-> This installation has been validated for Openshift 4.7.6

 - Internal cluster with internet access: ![Internal](img/openshift_aws_internal.png)
-> Please refer to the original [README](./README-IBM-Orig.md) for installation details.

 - Airgapped cluster with no access: ![Airgapped](img/openshift_aws_airgapped.png)
-> Please refer to the original [README](./README-IBM-Orig.md) for installation details.

 There are other installation modes that are possible with this terraform set, but we have not tested all the possible combinations, see [Advanced usage](#advanced-topics)